Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Particle and antiparticle density perturbations

-To end this section, we would like to mention that the oscillations $\delta^0_{_M}$ are the spacial fluctuations in the number of particles or antiparticles (compositions) per comoving volume, and the oscillations $\Delta^0_{_M}$ are the spacial fluctuations in the number of pairs per comoving volume.
+To end this section, we would like to mention that the oscillations $\delta^0_{_M}$ are the spatial fluctuations in the number of particles or antiparticles (compositions) per comoving volume, and the oscillations $\Delta^0_{_M}$ are the spatial fluctuations in the number of pairs per comoving volume.